-- A. SOLID WASTE MANAGEMENT PRACTICES, GENERAL PROVISIONS - (1) All garbage, recyclable materials and organic waste shall be stored, collected, utilized, treated, processed, and/or disposed of in such a manner that a health hazard, public nuisance, or impairment of the environment shall be kept within State and local standards.
-All solid wastes shall be disposed of at disposal site approved by the County. - (2) All garbage, recyclable materials and organic waste shall be handled in such a manner so as not to be conducive to the breeding, sheltering, or harboring of insects and rodents or to the support of any disease vector. - (3) All garbage, recyclable materials and organic wastes processing and disposal systems shall be operated in such a manner so as not to substantially contribute to pollution or degradation of the atmosphere, watersheds, surrounding lands, or constitute a fire hazard. - (4) Liquid wastes and sludges shall not be accepted or disposed at a disposal site without written approval of the Public Works Department. - (5) No system for garbage, recyclable materials or organic waste handling, processing, storage, recovery, salvage, or disposal shall be placed in operation until proper licenses and/or permits are obtained.
+A. SOLID WASTE MANAGEMENT PRACTICES, GENERAL PROVISIONS

-- (6) All garbage, recyclable materials or organic waste management systems or operations involved in collection, storage, hauling, processing, recovery, salvage, or disposal shall be in accordance with the Environmental Health Department and Public Works Department specifications. - (7) No infectious, chemical, or hazardous waste will be accepted at any disposal site in the County unless authorized by the Board. - (8) It is unlawful, in the County, for any person, public or private, to place, deposit, or dump, or cause to be placed, deposited, or dumped, or allow to accumulate, any solid or liquid waste matter in or upon any public or private highway, street, alley, or road, waterway, lake, stream, or any lot or parcel of land, whether public or private other than a disposal site approved by the County.
+- (1) 1.-All solid wastesgarbage, recyclable materials and organic waste shall be stored, collected, utilized, treated, processed, and organic waste shall be stored, hazard, public nuisance, or impairment of the environment shall be kept within State and local standards.
+All solid wastes shall be disposed of at disposal site approved by the County. - (2) 2.
+All solid wastes All garbage, recyclable materials and organic waste shall be handled in such a manner so as not to be conducive to the breeding, sheltering, or harboring of insects and rodents or to the support of any disease vector. - (3) 3.
+All solid waste All garbage, recyclable materials and organic wastes processing and disposal systems shall be operated in such a manner so as not to substantially contribute to pollution or degradation of the atmosphere, watersheds, surrounding lands, or constitute a fire hazard. - (4) 4.-Liquid wastes and sludges shall not be accepted or disposed at a disposal site without written approval of the Public Works Department. - (5) 5.-No system for solidgarbage, recyclable materials or organic waste handling, processing, storage, recovery, salvage, or disposal shall be placed in operation until proper licenses and/or permits are obtained. - (6) 6.
+All solid All garbage, recyclable materials or organic waste management systems or operations involved in collection, storage, hauling, processing, recovery, salvage, or disposal shall be in accordance with the Environmental Health Department and Public Works Department specifications. - (7) 7.-No infectious, chemical, or hazardous waste will be accepted at any disposal site in the County unless authorized by the Board. - (8) 8.-It is unlawful, in the County, for any person, public or private, to place, deposit, or dump, or cause to be placed, deposited, or dumped, or allow to accumulate, any solid or liquid waste matter in or upon any public or private highway, street, alley, or road, waterway, lake, stream, or any lot or parcel of land, whether public or private other than a disposal site approved by the County.

-В. GARBAGE, RECYCLABLE MATERIALS AND ORGANIC WASTE STORAGE
+B. CONTAINERS DUTY TO PROVIDE GARBAGE, RECYCLABLE MATERIALS AND MAINTAIN